sgatu/chezz-back/README.md

 **ii.** If not you check if the value is > 12, if so, the piece belongs to the black player and save that the player is black, else the player is white.

-**iii.** If the player is black, substract from the value 12
+**iii.** If the player is black, subtract from the value 12

 **iv.** If the remaining value is > 6, then it means the piece was moved before, save as moved, if not the moved flag is false.

-**v.** If the piece was moved substract from the value 6
+**v.** If the piece was moved subtract from the value 6

 **vi.** The remaining value should be between 1-6 and you can interpret the PIECE_TYPE from it as shown in the list before.

 ##### Other serialized data inside the structure

-Past 64 bytes you'll find the pieces removed from the board, the format is the same, you read byte by byte untill you find a 0 byte which marks the end of the list of removed table pieces.
+Past 64 bytes you'll find the pieces removed from the board, the format is the same, you read byte by byte until you find a 0 byte which marks the end of the list of removed table pieces.

 After that 0 byte what follows is the history of the match, this has a dynamic length, and each 2 bytes represent a start and end position on the table between 0-63.
 0 -> a1